Blackbirds 2024 - 2025

 We will develop our reading and writing skills across a range of genres and text types using high quality texts.

-The children will write a myth narrative and an instructional guide for defeating a Viking monster inspired by Arthur & The Golden Rope by Joe Todd-Stanton.
+The children will write a refuge narrative and a diary inspired by The Journey by Francesca Senna.

 In addition, we will have regular ’Spelling, Punctuation and Grammar’ sessions and we will have weekly Guided Reading and Handwriting sessions.